• Skip to main content

 If you don't own any of these items, your best bet is a paper bag (or two) because it will help keep your snacks more cool than a plastic or cloth bag.
 You can even pack any of these snack ideas in a hot/cold wide mouth thermos.

-- Stainless Steel: This stainless steel insulated food container uses high-quality construction and BPA-free materials.
-The soup thermos with spoon...
+• Stainless Steel: This stainless steel insulated food container uses high-quality construction and BPA-free materials.
+The soup with spoon comes in a...

-- Vacuum Insulated: This vacuum insulated lunch box keeps food cold for up to 24 hours or hot for up to 12 hours.
-The kids thermal lunch box for...
+• Vacuum Insulated: This vacuum insulated lunch box keeps food cold for up to 24 hours or hot for up to 12 hours.
+The kids lunch box for hot/cold food...

 Hard boiled eggs.
 Although you should avoid boiled eggs if they typically make you gassy (being at altitude can exacerbate the situation), I like eating boiled eggs on the go.